 The pros of opening a company in Hong Kong

-- The required registered capital in Hong Kong is much smaller than in the majority of countries (only 10,000 HKD).
+- The required registered capital in Hong Kong is much smaller than in the majority of countries (usually only 10,000 HKD).

 - You can run your business from any country in the world: If you don’t live in Hong Kong, an agency can provide a secretary and a registered office address in Hong Kong for about 5-6,000 HKD per year.

-- Hong Kong is a major banking center and, once you have incorporated your company there, you’ll be entitled to open a multi-currency business bank account (with e-Banking) at a bank recognized worldwide such as HSBC or Hang Seng Bank.
+- Hong Kong is a major banking center and once you have incorporated your company there, you’ll be entitled to open a multi-currency business bank account (with e-Banking) at a globally recognized bank such as DBS or Hang Seng Bank.
 This is a key feature if you plan to do business worldwide.
-Notice that, if you prefer, you can also open the bank account of your company outside Hong Kong, for instance in Singapore or Switzerland.
+Note that if you prefer, you can also open the bank account for your company outside Hong Kong, such as in Singapore or Switzerland.
 In any event, a good agency will give you clear guidelines and connect you with a suitable bank.

 - Hong Kong is the best gateway to Mainland China, and the Closer Economic Partnership Arrangement (CEPA) provides Hong Kong with additional and exclusive mainland market access benefits.
 So, if you’re planning to do business with a Chinese partner, having a company in Hong Kong may be your best bet, especially when it comes to receiving money from your Chinese business partner.

-If the director/s of the company doesn’t live in Hong Kong (and other conditions apply), you can then apply for “off-shore company” status.
-In this case your company will have to pay the 16.5% tax earned in the territory of Hong Kong and no taxes on profits generated elsewhere.
+If the company director(s) doesn’t live in Hong Kong (and other conditions apply), you can apply for “off-shore company” status.
+In this case, your company will only have to pay taxes on the profits generated in Hong Kong (and no taxes on profits generated elsewhere).